mfey/units2/tutorial.md

 but there are still plenty of ways to combine units and make the underlying `javax.measure` implementation of unit conversions throw a `ConversionException`.
 Without even using `ops`, one could engineer the following:

-    ;; temperature gradients
+    ;; temperature gradient conversions
     ((divide celsius mm) ((divide celsius m) 1)) ;; successful conversion (linear) ((divide fahrenheit m) ((divide celsius m) 1)) ;; unsuccessful conversion (nonlinear)

 # Advanced Features

 ## Calculus

 We can do calculus with amounts by leveraging existing implementations of derivatives and integrals of functions (such as Incanter or Apache Commons).
-The functions in `units2.calc` handle univariate calculus for any combination of regular/dimensionful quantities in the domain/range of the function.
+The functions in `units2.calc` handle numerical univariate calculus for any combination of regular/dimensionful quantities in the domain/range of the function.

     (require '[units2.calc :refer :all])